ConnerIsOdd/Nuspacker-Simple/README.md

 # Nuspacker-Simple

-Nuspacker Can be Hard To Use For Those Who Are Not Experience With CMD Commands
+Nuspacker Can be Hard To Use For Those Who Are Not Experienced With CMD Commands

 This Program Creates A Step-By-Step Tutorial On What Commands To Use.